thirisha3sha/superstore-dashboard/README.md

 - Go to Home > Transform Data to open Power Query Editor.
 - In the View tab under the Data Preview section, check the "Column distribution," "Column quality," and "Column profile" options.
 ### Step 3: Handle Missing Values
-- It was observed that none of the columns except "Return","ind1","ind2" had errors or empty values.
+- It was observed that none of the columns except "Return","ind1","ind2" had errors or empty values
 ### Step 4: Apply a Theme
 In the Report View, under the View tab, select a theme for the report.
 ### Step 5: Add Card Visuals for KPIs